 Operational ecology comprises the operational environmental management of the Swiss Life Group at its own locations and the emissions arising from its business behaviour and own employees.

-Swiss Life aims to reduce its CO₂ emissions by the end of 2024, primarily by adjusting travel business and obtaining electricity from sustainable sources.
-Swiss Life's operational buildings are already supplied with electricity from renewable sources.
+Swiss Life aims to reduce its CO₂ emissions per FTE by 50% by the end of 2027 compared to 2019, primarily by adjusting business travel and further increasing energy efficiency.